bhrutledge/exploring-venv/slides.md

 Convenient access to virtualenvs by name

-Keeps virtualenvs and project directories in consistent, isolated locations
+Keeps virtualenvs and project directories isolated and organized

 Adds pre- and post- hooks for `activate` and `deactivate`

 ???

+- Including tab completion
 - Set/unset environment variables

 --